-Dr. Virginia Cherry attended the 12th Annual Library of Virginia Literary Awards Celebration on October 17, 2009.
-As a Page Turner subscriber, Dr. Cherry supports this annual event honoring Virginia’s authors.
+Dr. Virginia Cherry, Library Director, Richard Bland College Library, attended the 13th Annual Library of Virginia Awards program at the Library of Virginia on October 16, 2010.
+As a Page Turner member, Dr. Cherry supports this annual event honoring Virginia's authors.

 Lifetime Literary Achievement

 • Jeanette Walls, Half Broke Horses.